Active nematics on flat surfaces: from droplet motility and scission to active wetting: Results

 \textit{Detached} -- In some cases ($\theta_c=120^\circ$, $0.0555 < \zeta < 0.0875 $), in the non-wetting regime, $\theta_c > 90º$, the droplet completely detaches from the surface due to the currents generated by the activity as illustrated in Fig.~\ref{fig:directVert_Broken_Detached}(a).
 After detaching, the droplet behaves as a chaotic suspended droplet.

-\textit{Evaporated} -- At very high activities, $\zeta>0.11$, and a neutral contact angle, $\theta_c=90^\circ$, the droplet evaporates in the steady state as the local shearing by the active forces overcomes the interfacial tension and the passive and active fluids mix.
-The activity is now strong enough to bring the system into the single phase region, above the critical point for the active-passive phase separation.
-The average values of $\phi$ in the nematic and isotropic phases change with the activity as shown in Fig.~S5.
-At high activities, the difference in concentration of the two phases vanishes.
+\textit{Evaporated} -- At very high activities ($\zeta>0.11$, and a neutral contact angle, $\theta_c=90^\circ$), the droplet evaporates in the steady state as the local shearing by the active forces overcomes the interfacial tension and the passive and active fluids mix.
+This happens when the value of the isotropic concentration $\phi_I$, which increases with the activity, reaches the average value of $\phi$ as shown in Fig.~\ref{fig:phiAverage}.
 This effect was described in Ref.~\cite{PhysRevLett.129.268002} for a similar model as a consequence of active shearing, an effect similar to an increase in temperature or to mechanical stirring of emulsions.
 The variation of $\phi$ is larger here than for the planar anchoring (Fig.~\ref{fig:horizontal4}(f)) because the droplet is motile and thus the active shearing is stronger.